methupaPerera/light-mailer/README.md

 const fs = require("fs");
 ```

-Next, create an email template and import it like this:
+Next, create an email template and read its content like this:

 ```
 const template = fs.readFileSync("./template.html", "utf8");
 ```

 The email template must include placeholders with the exact names of the keys of the JavaScript object which you receive in the request body.
-In this case, the email template will look like this:
+(Please declare the placeholders like this: `{{}}` ) In this case, the email template will look like this:

 ```
 <!DOCTYPE html>